-Additionally, if you want to avoid the hassle of public transportation and you’re alone in the city, you can still make your way around without a rental car.
-Therefore, living in San Diego without a car is totally possible.
+Additionally, if you want to avoid the hassle of public transportation and are alone in the city, you can still make your way around without a rental car.
+Therefore, living in San Diego without a car is possible.
 But, ultimately, the decision rests with you: do you take a car rental or not on your Southern California San Diego vacation?

 See Related: Best Rental Car Apps for Cheap Deals

 You might be wondering, is San Diego public transportation good?
 Whether it’s the food, the excellent craft beer scene, the view, or the environment, San Diego will not let you down.
 A city with many amenities to attract visitors will likely have a convenient public transportation system – which it does!

 Another plus is that there isn’t just one mode of public transportation, but several.
 So, how you choose to get around depends on you!